arvchristos/lo-page-numbering/CONTRIBUTING.md

 * Suggest new functionality to be implemented
 * Test new implementations from test branches
 * Fix any of the open issues

+*You should remember to push changes to a seperate branch with descriptive naming in order to maintain an organized repository structure for future reference.*